gsamokovarov/web-console/README.markdown

 trouble of installing it, we provide a [Docker] container that does that for you.

-To try it, install [Docker] first and then run the following snippet in your shell.
+To try it, install [Docker] first and then paste the following snippet in your shell.

 ```bash
 sudo docker build -t gsamokovarov/web-console github.com/!#:4 && !#:0-1 run -i -t !#:4